 Assessing College and Career Readiness

 As required by the College and Career Readiness and College Completion Act of 2013 (SB 740), Maryland school systems must assess students in mathematics and English language arts and literacy by the end of 11th grade.
-Students who do not assess at college and career readiness level are required to participate in additional supports during their senior year and to reassess in the subjects where readiness was not evident.
-The class of 2017 will be the first group of students participating in the new requirements.
+Students who do not assess at college and career readiness levels are required to participate in additional support during their senior year and to reassess in the subjects where readiness was not evident.

-The HCPSS will be administering the PARCC English 11* and PARCC Algebra II** as end of course assessments.
-A performance level of 4 or 5 on these assessments will mark a student as college and career ready and they will not be required to participate in additional supports and reassessment during their senior year.
+The HCPSS will be administering the MCAP English 10 and Algebra II assessments.
+A performance level of 4 or 5 on these assessments will mark a student as college and career ready and they will not be required to participate in additional support and reassessment during their senior year.

 Other Assessment Options